cloudring-hq/cloudring/README.md

-# CloudRing
+# #CloudRING Platform by OPENCLOUDTECH

-CloudRing is a private cloud and cloud-provider platform project.
-This repository contains the documentation and infrastructure-as-code for a local Hyper-V demo of a multi-tenant Kubernetes platform with KubeVirt, SDN, storage, and high-availability behavior at the VM-as-physical-host layer.
+#CloudRING Platform by OPENCLOUDTECH is a private cloud and cloud-provider
+platform project.
+This
+repository contains the documentation and infrastructure-as-code for a local Hyper-V demo of a multi-tenant Kubernetes platform with KubeVirt, SDN, storage, and high-availability behavior at the VM-as-physical-host layer.